 - Try to remain calm.
-Think Rationally and picture everything clearly. - Do not confront the person.
-Do not obstruct the person's passage way. - Call 911, or alert a co-worker to phone 911 to report and request assistance.
-Access a panic button if possible. - Take measures to protect your own safety and the safety of those around you (i.e.; have clients leave the room, position yourself close to the door). - Try to defuse the situation by: - · Talking to the person quietly and slowly, - · Listening and offering assistance, don't be judgemental, - Maintaining appropriate distance, - Avoiding staring, which may be perceived as a challenge, - · Avoiding unnecessary or sudden movements and gestures, - · Being a problem solver, - Getting the person's license plate number. - · Comply with instructions as well as you can.
+Think rationally and picture everything clearly - Do not confront the person.
+Do not obstruct the person's passage way - Politely ask the person to discontinue behavior and to leave and that 911 is being called for everyone's safety - Call 911, or alert a co-worker to phone 911 to report and request assistance.
+Access a panic button if possible. - Take measures to protect your own safety and the safety of those around you (ie. Have clients leave the room, position yourself close to the door) - Try to defuse the situation by: - Talking to the person quietly and slowly, - o Listening and offering assistance, don't be judgmental, - o Maintain appropriate distance, - Avoiding staring, which may be perceived as a challenge, - o Avoiding unnecessary or sudden movements and gestures, - Being a problem solver, - o Getting the person's license plate number, - Comply with instructions as well as you can

 - Notify the receptionist, Executive Director, or designate immediately of a dangerous or suspected dangerous person by either calling/yelling for help or using your phone.
-If necessary, the receptionist or designate will use a broadcast to notify staff stating facts such as, "attention all staff, please remain in your office" - Once notified, stay in your office unless otherwise directed by the Executive Director, designate or Emergency Services. - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS Personnel. - Stay with your client, volunteer, or visitor. - Call 911, or alert a co-worker to phone 911 to report and request assistance.
-Access a panic button if possible. - Further action if required, will be determined by the Executive Director or designate.
+If necessary, the receptionist or designate will use a broadcast to notify staff stating facts such as, "attention all staff, please remain in your office" - Once notified, stay in your office unless otherwise directed by the Executive Director, designate or Emergency Services - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS Personnel - Stay with your client, volunteer, or visitor - Call 911, or alert a co-worker to phone 911 to report and request assistance.
+Access a panic button if possible - Further action is required, will be determined by the Executive Director or designate